Diastimikos/Labview_2021/README.md

 # LabVIEW 2021 Exercises
-This repository contains all semester exercises from the course "LabVIEW Software as a Tool for Applications".
-Each folder corresponds to a separate exercise with VI files, Front Panel and Block Diagram screenshots, and brief descriptions.
+This repository contains exercises from the course “LabVIEW Software as a Tool for Applications.”

 ## Exercises
+The Exercises folder includes the .vi files for each exercise along with a supplementary README.
 - Μathematical operations - Comparisons
 - Loops
 - Case Structures